syncfusion-content/blazor-docs/blazor/browser-support.md

 # Browser Compatibility in Blazor

-Syncfusion Blazor UI components are supported by all modern web browsers on mobile devices, Windows, Linux, and MacOS.
+Syncfusion Blazor UI components are supported by all modern web browsers on both desktop and mobile devices running Windows, Linux, or MacOS.

 ## Blazor WebAssembly